Rathmullan: History

 Evidence of ancient settlement in the area includes court tomb and ringfort sites in the neighbouring townlands of Crevary Upper and Rathmullan and Ballyboe.

 Within Rathmullan village is a ruined Carmelite friary, dating to 1516, which was built by Eoghan Rua MacSweeney.
 The friary was sacked by the English garrison from Sligo in 1595.
 In 1617, the friary was occupied by the Protestant Bishop of Raphoe, Andrew Knox.
 A subsequent Bishop of Raphoe turned it into a fortified house in anticipation of a possible French invasion during the Napoleonic Wars.

 On 14 September 1607, 99 aristocrats of the Gaelic Order, including of Clan Ó Néill and Clan Ó Domhnaill, left Rathmullan for the European continent, an episode known as the Flight of the Earls.
 On 14 September 2007, president Mary McAleese visited the village to mark the 400th anniversary of the event.
 She unveiled a sculpture by John Behan that represents the plight of the men who were led by the Gaelic aristocrats.

-There are the remains of a Martello tower or battery in the village which serves as a heritage centre.
+There are the remains of a Martello tower or battery commonly called the Rathmullan Battery which serves as a heritage centre.
 The fortification was one of six originally built c.
 1813 by the British as part of a defence along Lough Swilly against feared Napoleonic invasion.
 These batteries were manned up until the end of the World War I to protect British warships that were moored in Lough Swilly.